-This rule is closely related to price-level targeting strategies.
-It corresponds to the first difference of the rule that would be obtained if the price level were substituted for inflation in the level rule (5).
-This policy rule is as simple, in terms of the number of parameters, as the original formulation of the Taylor rule.
+This rule is closely related to price level targeting strategies and corresponds to the first difference of the rule that would be obtained if the price level were substituted for inflation in the level rule (5).
+We note that this policy rule is as simple, in terms of the number of parameters, as the original formulation of the Taylor rule.
 However, the difference rule is simpler to communicate and implement in practice than the Taylor rule because it does not require knowledge of the natural rates of interest or unemployment.
-Policy guided by a difference rule can thus be more transparent than policy guided by a level rule.
+In this sense, policy guided by a difference rule can be more transparent than policy guided by a level rule.

-3. Perpetual Learning
+3 Perpetual Learning

-Expectations play a central role in determining inflation, the unemployment rate, and the interest rate in the model.
+Expectations play a central role in the determination of inflation, the unemployment rate, and the interest rate in the model.
 We consider two alternative models of expectations formation.
 One model, used in most monetary policy research, is rational expectations, that is, expectations that are consistent with the model.
 The second model is one of perpetual learning, where agents continuously reestimate a forecasting model and form expectations using that model.

-In the case of learning, we follow Orphanides and Williams (2005c) and posit that agents obtain forecasts for inflation, unemployment, and interest rates by estimating a restricted vector autoregression (VAR) corresponding to the reduced form of the rational expectations equilibrium with constant natural rates.
-We assume that this VAR is estimated recursively with constant-gain least squares.
-Each period, agents use the resulting VAR to construct one-stepahead and multi-step-ahead forecasts.
+In the case of learning, we follow Orphanides and Williams (2005b) and posit that agents obtain forecasts for inflation, unemployment, and interest rates by estimating a restricted VAR of the form corresponding to the reduced form of the rational expectations equilibrium with constant natural rates.
+We assume that this VAR is estimated recursively with constant gain least squares.
+Each period, agents use the resulting VAR to construct one-step-ahead and multi-step-ahead forecasts.
 This learning model can be justified in two ways.
-First, in practice agents are working with finite quantities of data, and the assumption of rational expectations only holds in the distant future when sufficient data have been collected.
+First, in practice agents have only finite quantities of data to work with, and rational expectations may be seen as an assumption that holds only in the distant future when sufficient data have been collected.
 Alternatively, agents may allow for the possibility of structural change and therefore place less weight on older data, in which case learning is a never-ending process.

-7. For related policy rule specifications, see Judd and Motley (1992), Fuhrer and Moore (1995a), and Orphanides (2003a).
-See also Orphanides and Williams (2002, 2005b) for analyses of a generalization that nests the level rule (5) and difference rule (6).
+&lt;sup>5See also Judd and Motley (1992), Fuhrer and Moore (1995b), and Orphanides (2003b) for related policy rule specifications and Orphanides and Williams (2002, 2005c) for analyses of a generalization that nests the level rule (5) and difference rule (6).

-8. Sargent (1993, 1999) and Evans and Honkapohja (2001) discuss properties of constant-gain learning.
+&lt;sup>6Sargent (1993,1999), and Evans and Honkapohja (2001) discuss properties of constant gain learning.

-Specifically, let $Y_t$ denote the $1 \times 3$ vector consisting of the inflation rate, the unemployment rate, and the federal funds rate, each measured at time $t: Y_t = (\pi_t, u_t, i_t)$ .
-Let $X_t$ be the $j \times 1$ vector of a constant and lags of $Y_t$ that serve as regressors in the forecast model.
+Specifically, let $Y_t$ denote the $1 \times 3$ vector consisting of the inflation rate, the unemployment rate, and the federal funds rate, each measured at time t: $Y_t = (\pi_t, u_t, i_t)$ , and let $X_t$ be the $j \times 1$ vector of a constant and lags of $Y_t$ that serve as regressors in the forecast model.
 The precise number of lags of elements of $Y_t$ that appear in $X_t$ may depend on the policy rule.
-For example, consider the difference rule (6) when policy responds to the three-quarterahead forecast of inflation, j = 3, and the lagged change in the unemployment rate, k = -1.
+For example, consider the difference rule (6) when policy responds to the 3-quarter ahead forecast of inflation, j = 3, and the lagged change in the unemployment rate, k = 1.
 (This is one of the policies for which we present detailed simulation results later on).
-In this case, two lags of the unemployment rate and one lag each of inflation and the interest rate suffice to capture the reduced-form dynamics under rational expectations with constant natural rates, so $X_t = (1, \pi{t-1}, u{t-1}, u{t-2}, i{t-1})'.$
+In this case, two lags of the unemployment rate and one lag each of inflation and the interest rate suffice to capture the reduced form dynamics under rational expectations with constant natural rates, so $X_t = (1, \pi{t-1}, u{t-1}, u{t-2}, i{t-1})'$

 The recursive estimation can be described as follows: Let $c_t$ be the $j \times 3$ vector of coefficients of the forecasting model.
-Then, using data through period t, the parameters for the constant-gain least squares forecasting model can be written as where $\kappa > 0$ is a small constant gain.
+Then, using data through period t, the parameters for the constant-gain least squares forecasting model can be written as: